 Teens are often affected, but adults can get acne too.

 Adolescence is full of challenges, and among the toughest is acne.
 Almost all teenagers have it at one time or another.
-And for some, it can be so severe it leaves lasting scars, both physical and psychological.
+And for some, it can be so severe that it leaves lasting scars, both physical and psychological.

 Acne is not curable, according to the American Academy of Pediatrics (AAP).
 But it can be controlled, and most lasting problems can be prevented.